y-arjun-y/arjunyadav/pages-md/projects.md

 ## <span id="note">Note</span>

 I define a project as anything I am actively building, creating or participating in (preparing for a project doesn't count, the project must be actively ongoing before it gets logged).
 I don't count my content and schoolwork as projects.
-One-off tasks (such as updating documentation or fixing a small glitch for a previous project) also don't count.
+One-off tasks (such as updating documentation or fixing a small glitch for a previous project) and hobbies really personal to me (such as meditation, running and [poetry](/poetry)) also don't count.

 Any gaps between logs does not mean that I worked on the project in between, any work done for the project will be logged (unless any special circumstance occurs).